mmenavas/pygame-memory-game/README.md

 - Run `python3 app.py`

 ### Note:
-- This game is is still a work in progress.
+- This game is still a work in progress.
 The main functionality is already built;
 however, the game is missing a settings screen and a status bar.